FlatbreadLabs/flatbread/README.md

 ## Sidenotes

-The transpiled TS files are being tracked in the repo to appease the Vite gods so I can develop quicker.
+The transpiled TS files in the [`playground`](https://github.com/tonyketcham/oyu/tree/main/playground) are being tracked in the repo to appease the Vite gods so I can develop quicker.
 As the project progresses, I'll likely yeet those outta here.